Sean-Dickey-thycotic-com/ssi-docs/ibm/qradar/dashboard/accessing-ss-events.md

 [priority]: # (302)
 # Accessing Secret Server Events in the Secret Server Application within QRadar

-1. Login to qradar to QRadar as the admin user: `https://<ipaddress>`
+1. Login to QRadar as the admin user: `https://<ipaddress>`

    ![](images/8a69f0826c6758514ab82ae604b22048.png)

-1. Click on Log activity, select the log from Secret server, then click on DSM editor under admin.
-(Required configuration for application integration)
+1. Click on Log activity, select the log from Secret server, then click on DSM editor under admin

    ![](images/6afd2274a6fdf25edd152ceec32594f9.png)

-1. Select the log Source popup will be displayed, create new or select the existing one.
-(Required configuration for application integration).
+1. Select the log Source shown in the window displayed, create new or select an existing one.

    ![](images/0ac8a336f2bef3f5b5f4aea1f44fb808.png)

-1. Click on Event Mapping category and click on Add option to map the event with event ID.
-In the DSM editor you need values showing up in the Log Preview for both __"Event ID"__ and __"Event Category".__  (NOT REQUIRED FOR APPLICATION INTEGRATION).
+1. Click on the Event Mapping category.
+1. Click on __Add option__ to map the event with event ID.
+In the DSM editor you will need to have values showing up in the Log Preview for both __"Event ID"__ and __"Event Category".__  (NOT REQUIRED FOR APPLICATION INTEGRATION).

    ![](images/acc3fb737045ee63d962ad29bd26e324.png)

 ## How to create a new QID (OPTIONAL)

-1. Click on the button Choose QID
+1. Click on __Choose QID__ button.

    ![](images/49d8aaf2e76569e35e4be00941dc7c4b.png)

-1. Click on Create New QID Record button or select the existing one.
+1. Click on __Create New QID Record__ button or select the existing one.

    ![](images/cd59576f731cb4d288757eaf32d023e4.png)

-1. (OPTIONAL) Click on add a new Event Mapping using the same two values for Event ID and Category.
+1. (__OPTIONAL__) Click on add a new Event Mapping using the same two values for Event ID and Category.
 The last step is to choose the event.
 Either selects an existing event name by searching using the search field, or create a new record ("Create New QID Record").
 The Event ID, Event Category that is used to match the Event depend on using the same value.

 For more info click on : <https://developer.ibm.com/qradar/develop-dsm/>